2021 Colombian protests: Allegations of disinformation

 Caracol and RCN have been criticized for instilling fear against protests and mainly showing and reporting vandalism.
 Protesters tried to enter RCN facilities on 28 April due to negativity towards the channel.

 On 30 April, the day President Duque announced changes to the tax reform, in its last broadcast of the evening news, Noticias RCN showed some videos of protesters in the streets of Cali, while a journalist said: "With harangues and singing the anthem of Colombia and the city at different points, [the Caleños] celebrated [Duque's] announcement".
 Because of this, RCN was criticized for "misinforming" and "lying" about the event.
 Some media, such as Colombia Check and La Silla Vacía, verified that the information was incorrect: the RCN newscast had taken the images out of context and adapted them to a headline that did not correspond to what happened in the place.
 The following day, in its midday broadcast, the director of Noticias RCN, José Manuel Acevedo, said that "Regarding that news recorded last night in our broadcast at 11:30 pm in which we recorded a celebration of protesters from Cali, after learning about the government's decision to modify sensitive aspects of the tax reform, I want to be clear: there we see a reaction from the people who were conglomerates who were celebrating their victory over the government and not a government victory.
 People who were protesting there were not applauding the executive.
 I leave this express clarity and confirm that we will continue to report seriously as we have always done".
 The response was not well received (especially by Cali residents), and Noticias RCN's tweet was filled with criticism and ridicule against the channel.

 Social media

 Several people have used social media to invite people to protest, as well as to denounce acts of repression and attacks by some protesters and members of the public force.
 On Twitter, #LaVozDeUribeSomosTodos, which began as a trend used by Uribe followers due to the removal of a controversial tweet by former president Álvaro Uribe that Twitter removed for "glorifying violence", ended up being used by some followers of K-pop in Colombia to publish content related to this type of musical genre.
 Other Uribism and anti-protests trends on Twitter have been covered up by K-pop posts.

+In 2022, a YouTube video went viral showing a protester single-handedly resisting a water cannon with a homemade shield.
+As of 2026, it has over 6 million views.